mendax1234/6940Swerve-docs/docs/source/docs/contributing/style-guide.rst

 For example, here are several ways to link to sections and documents.

-Use this format to reference a document section.
-You must use the absolute path of the document. ``:ref:`/docs/about/about: About this documentation``` renders to :ref:`/docs/about/about: About this documentation`.

 Use this format to reference a section of the same document.
 Note the single underscore. ```Images`_`` renders to `Images`_.

 Use this format to reference the top-level of a document.
 You can use relative paths ``:doc:`translation``` renders to :doc:`translation` Or to use absolute paths, put a forward slash at the beginning of the path ``:doc:`/docs/about/about``` renders to :doc:`/docs/about/about`.
 Note that the text rendered is the main section title of the target page regardless of the target filename.